CosmWasm/cw-plus/packages/storage-plus/README.md

  - `impl<'a, T: Endian + Clone> PrimaryKey<'a> for IntKey<T>`

 That means that byte and string slices, byte vectors, and strings, can be conveniently used as keys.
-Moreover, some other types can be used as well, like addresses and addresses references, pairs and triples, and integer types.
+Moreover, some other types can be used as well, like addresses and address references, pairs and triples, and integer types.

 If the key represents and address, we suggest using `&Addr` for keys in storage, instead of `String` or string slices.
 This implies doing address validation through `addr_validate` on any address passed in via a message, to ensure it's a legitimate address, and not random text which will fail later.

-Thus, `pub fn addr_validate(&self, &str) -> Addr` in `deps.api` can be used for address validation, and the returned `Addr` can be conveniently used as key in a `Map` or similar structure.
+`pub fn addr_validate(&self, &str) -> Addr` in `deps.api` can be used for address validation, and the returned `Addr` can then be conveniently used as key in a `Map` or similar structure.

 ### Composite Keys